mongodb/mongo-task-generator/docs/generating_tasks.md

 multiversion configurations are applied on top of what is generated in the non-multiversion execution.

-There are aspects of multiversion generation: (1) Including the necessary steps in task execution to be able to test against multiple mongo version and (2) generating sub-tasks to actually execute against mixed version configurations.
+There are two aspects of multiversion generation: (1) Including the necessary steps in task execution to be able to test against multiple mongo version and (2) generating sub-tasks to actually execute against mixed version configurations.
 Certain tasks contain embedded logic to test against multiple versions and so do not need extra generated configurations.